 Based on Solomon’s best seller “Far from the Tree: Parents, Children & the Search for Identity” and his own experience growing up, this presentation will examine how families accommodate children with physical, mental and social disabilities and find courage in the face of heartbreaking prejudice and unimaginable difficulty.

-Be inspired by the parents facing the challenges of raising children with autism; schizophrenia; multiple severe disabilities; as well as children who are prodigies, those who become criminals, or who are transgender.
+Be inspired by the stories of parents facing the challenges of raising children who are unlike any child they had encountered before.
+Solomon will share anecdotes of parents coping with mental illness, with children who are prodigies, and children who are LGBT.
 Hear the stories of their universal struggle toward tolerance and compassion and the courageous power of parental love.

 This free program will begin at 7 p.m.
 April 11 at the College of DuPage McAninch Arts Center, 425 Fawell Blvd. in Glen Ellyn.